 A small proportion of the population is managed through predator control programmes.
 The largest such area covers the whole Tasman River catchment, but benefits are equivocal to date.
 A few small areas are managed by community groups (e.g. the lower Ashley River).

 Wrybills breed in monogamous dispersed pairs.
 Territories may overlap with those of other species (e.g. banded dotterel, black-fronted tern, pied stilt), but are vigorously defended against other wrybills.
 The nest is a shallow scrape in the gravel, lined with many small stones.
 The normal clutch is 2; first clutches are laid in September or October.
 Replacement clutches laid after loss may occur through to January.
-Some pairs are double-brood if they are successful early.
+Some pairs will double-brood if they are successful early.
 Incubation is shared and is protracted; accurate data are few, but values from 30-36 days recorded.
 Chicks fledge after 35-40 days; chicks are guarded by one or both parents during their first 3 weeks at least, often becoming increasingly independent before fledging.

 Behaviour and ecology